Grading and Transcripts: Twin Cities, Crookston, Morris, Rochester

 - A department or college has discretion to decide whether a course completed in another unit will count towards the specific college or department/program/major requirements.

-- When a student graduates, no further changes to his or her transcript will be made (to that portion of the transcript related to the program from which the student graduated) except as expressly allowed under the provisions of this policy.
+- When a student graduates, no further changes to the student's transcript will be made (to that portion of the transcript related to the program from which the student graduated) except as expressly allowed under the provisions of this policy.

 - Releasing transcripts.
 The University's official transcript, the chronological record of the student's enrollment and academic performance, will be released by the University only at the request of the student or in accord with state or federal statutes.